This amazing and

-I literally smother this stuff on everything.
+I literally smother this keto Green Goddess Dip on everything.
 Jazz up boring chicken, load it into the groove in celery, smother it on hot veggies, and my all-time favorite, pile it into hot, cooked mushrooms like in this Green Goddess Stuffed Mushrooms recipe.

 There’s something about the combination of fresh parsley, shallots, garlic, and cream cheese that tastes like a dream!
 I almost always have a bowl of this addictive stuff in my fridge, and it is literally a meal saver.

 It doesn’t take much to make this easy dip.
 Here’s what you’ll need:

 - Cream cheese – Softened.

 - Fresh parsley – Pull off the tough stems.

 - Shallot – This looks like a small onion.

 - Garlic – Just one clove.
 You can add more, but the garlic flavor will intensify as the dip sits.